 - Single Training Sessions: Half-Day Training Sessions include a full

-- Follow-Up Technical Assistance & Coaching: Booster Webinar Trainings help our clients focus and refine their efforts around specific
+- Follow-Up Technical Assistance & Coaching: Booster Webinar Trainings help our clients focus and refine their efforts around

-aspects of advocacy (i.e., grassroots, coalition building, decision-maker advocacy, and so on).
+specific aspects of advocacy (i.e., grassroots, coalition building, decision-maker advocacy, and so on).
 These booster sessions

 support clients as they move from planning into implementation and help to reinforce the use of each 'power tool' until it becomes a matter of habit.

 - Customized Coaching: This can be done in person, over the

 identify new tactics.
 Often, this format works well for senior leaders who do not have an internal peer group with whom to strategize, problem-solve, and plan.

-- Advocacy Toolkits: M+R designs tailored advocacy toolkits and
+- Advocacy Toolkits: We design tailored advocacy toolkits and

 templates on everything from writing letters to the editor to developing strategic advocacy plans to meeting their Members of Congress face-to-face.
 Let us meet your needs.

 - Leadership Primer: Often, when organizations decide to add or

 grow policy advocacy as a key mission advancement strategy, there is internal discomfort among staff, board members, and

 controversial media coverage, or just simply resist any change to the way things have always been done.
 A dramatic

 members and key funders to manage the transition in a way that honors the past structure while promoting advocacy as a means of contributing to greater mission advancement.

 - Grantee Capacity Building: Nonprofits, public agencies, foundations and associations benefit when their grantees and

 members have the skills and resources to sustain their efforts long after a grant cycle ends.
 Helping those funders shore up

 their investments by building the advocacy capacity and sustainability of its grantees is a win-win.

 - Professional Development: What if every physician received training in advocacy while in medical school?
 Or if every